ketan-rathod-713/ticketing/README.md

 ## Tasks to do
 - token based authentication // store token in mongodb database for verification from client
 - role based access (user, Admin) // in future add casbin role authorization
+- complete auhentication service from udemy
+- don't do next js implementation, just copy paste the frontend code and try to understand it.
+- Nats server and client for event bus streaming (start and complete by next week)

 ## Dependencies